paradise2580/CREDIT-PULSE/README.md

 ## App Server Setup

 + Add DB Password
-    You need to create dbpassword.txt in the project working directory and paste your database password there.
+    You need to create a `.env` file in the project working directory and add a line:
+    `database_password=your_password_here`
-    Note: make sure to NOT commit this file to Git.
+    Note: make sure to NOT commit this file to Git (it's already covered by `.gitignore`).
 + (Once Only) Add New Virtual Environment
     * Open a new terminal and change directory to project working directory
     * Run below command in your project working directory